 Wind Energy Laws in California

 Many places in the United States still haven’t addressed small residential wind turbines in their laws.
 By contrast, California has very detailed laws about which types of wind power systems are legal.
 While the laws and code requirements are strict, they are very clear.
-This actually makes it much easier to install an off-grid wind energy system in California than in other areas of the country.
+This makes installing an off-grid wind energy system in California much easier than in other areas of the country.

 Under California law, a small wind energy system is defined as one in which the combined capacity of all turbines does not exceed 50 kilowatts.
 You only need a minimum of 1 acre of property to install a wind energy system of up to 65 feet.
 On parcels of 5 acres, the maximum turbine height is 80 feet.
 If you want to connect the wind system to the grid, the utility companies cannot impose insurance requirements on you.